14 facts about wine you may not have known…

 11. Ancient Egyptians were not wine fans at all

-An ancient civilization that did not like wine was Egypt.
+An ancient civilisation that did not like wine was Egypt.
 The old kings avoided wine from the belief that the red alcoholic beverage is actually the blood of men who tried to fight the gods and failed.
 This is why, according to the Egyptians, people can act irrationally while drinking it (alcohol).

 12. When alcohol was banned in USA, grape juice companies cashed in in a crafty way!